lkesteloot/unsong/unsong.md

 “A beautiful city, is it not?” asked the Drug Lord.
 He placed a broad arm against my back, cutting off any hope of escape.
 “I made it.
 A long time ago.
 I came here from a distant place, and found people who lived in mud huts.
 I went into the cacti, and the cacti went into the people, and they learned new things from me.
 I was Quetzalcoatl the feathered serpent, Tezcatlipoca the smoking mirror, Huitzilopochtli the left-handed hummingbird.
 I built as I pleased until Uriel closed the gates that fed me, and now that the gates are open I will build again.”

-[Ana, do you have any ideas?]
+[open-bracket]Ana, do you have any ideas?]

-[I think we’re past the point at which we had much choice in any of this.]
+[open-bracket]I think we’re past the point at which we had much choice in any of this.]

 Then he was in my mind again, right where he had left off, like a dog digging a hole, flinging dirt everywhere.
 GALISDO, he drew from my mind.
 TAHUN.
 Then suddenly we were back on the ledge, the Drug Lord using a hand to shield his eyes from the sun and peering down at the city below.